 The warning lamp must be a maximum of 5W.
 An LED can be used if fitted with an appropriate current limiting series resistor (LEDs sold as "suitable for 12V" already have the resistor).

 If your Ducati Voltmeter / Voltimetro has failed or you have replaced the regulator / rectifier and lost the charge warning feature, the negative earth Standard CWL is the perfect way to restore it.

-The same as the Standard CWL but without the third wire with no pre-fitted connector.
-Instead there is a wire already connected to a red LED moulded into a lamp holder.
-The lamp holder slides into the Lucas warning light lens used on classic British motorcycles and cars.
+The same as the Standard CWL but without the grey wire.
+Instead there is a wire connected to a red LED moulded into an LED holder.
+The LED holder slides into the Lucas warning light lens used on classic British motorcycles and cars.
 Deluxe CWLs usually require no rewiring and simply plug in.

 You supply the warning light lens.
 The lens must be red or amber for the red LED to look right.
 Check its internal diameter is 9.6mm (3/8") before ordering.
 NOTE: The LED holder will not fit the lens used on later Mk3 Norton Commandos with four warning lights surrounding the ignition switch in a plastic pod mounted between the speedo and tacho - order a Standard CWL to power your existing Assimilator light bulb.

 Treat your classic to some 21st century technology while retaining a completely original look!